skywayaudiolabs/skywayaudiolabs.github.io/_posts/2015-6-13-Promises-Promises.md

         reject err
 ```

 Create a function with a new Promise object.
 The object returns two methods to use - resolve (call with data) and reject (call with an error).
-To passback data, call `resolve data`.
+To pass back data, call `resolve data`.
 Similarly, for errors, `reject err`.

 To run the function once...